Don't Get Cheated on Your Car Damage

 2) WILL MY CAR BE REPAIRED OR TOTALED?

-In some cases whether your car is repairable or is totaled becomes a substantial problem.
+In some cases, whether your car is repairable or is totaled becomes a substantial problem.
 Most insurance companies will want to consider the car "totaled" if the repair cost approaches the value of the car.
 For instance, it would not make sense to pay $8,000 to repair a car that is only worth $6,000.
-However, a lot of cases are not that simple.
+However, many cases are not that simple.

 3) WHAT IS THE VALUE OF MY TOTALED CAR?